wso2/docs-is/en/docs/deploy/configure-a-read-write-active-directory-user-store.md

 connection_name = "cn=admin,ou=system"
 connection_password = "admin"
 ```
-    !!! note
-        `wso2carbon` is the keystore password of the default client-truststore.jks file of WSO2 Identity Server.

 In addition to the above, please make sure that you import the Active Directory user store public certificate to the
 WSO2 Identity Server’s client trust store.
 To perform this, you need to navigate to the